MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/installation/index.md

     ![Install Pre-requisites screen](dab-install-prereq-tobeinstalled.png)

+6. *Optional* - After installing the prerequisite software, the installer checks for JAVA as the Digital App Builder needs JAVA to work with your datasets.
+    >**Note**: Manual installation of Java may be needed, if not already installed.
+For installing Java, refer to [Installing Java](https://www.java.com/en/download/help/download_options.xml).

-6. After installing the prerequisite software, the Digital App Builder startup screen is displayed.
+7. After installing the prerequisite software, the Digital App Builder startup screen is displayed.
 Click **Start building**.

     ![Digital App Builder startup](dab-install-startup-screen.png)

     >**Note**: A short cut is also created in the **Start > Programs** in the desktop.
 The default installation folder is `<AppData>\Local\IBMDigitalAppBuilder\app-8.0.2`.

-7. *Optional* - After installing the prerequisite software, the installer checks for JAVA as the Digital App Builder needs JAVA to work with your datasets.
-    >**Note**: You need to manually install JAVA, if not already installed.
-For installing Java, refer to [Installing Java](https://www.java.com/en/download/help/download_options.xml).
 8. *Optional* - The installer also checks for optional installation of Xcode (for previewing your app on iOS simulator during development, for MacOS only) and Android Studio (for previewing your Android app, for MacOS and Windows).
-    >**Note**: You need to manually install Android Studio.
+    >**Note**: Manually install Android Studio.
 For Android Studio installation, refer to [Installing Android Studio](https://developer.android.com/studio/).

->**Note**: At any given point of time you can perform a [Prerequisites Check](#prerequisites-check) to verify the installation is fine to develop your app.
+>**Note**: At any given point of time perform a [Prerequisites Check](#prerequisites-check) to verify the installation is fine to develop the app.
 In case of any error, rectify the error and restart the Digital App Builder before creating an app.

 ### Prerequisites Check
 {: #prerequisites-check }

-You can perform a prerequisites check by selecting **Help > Prerequisites Check** before developing an app.
+Perform a prerequisites check by selecting **Help > Prerequisites Check** before developing an app.

 ![Prerequisites Check](dab-prerequsites-check.png)

 In case of any error, rectify the error and restart the Digital App Builder before creating an app.

 >**Note**: [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods) are required for MacOS only.